salemove/ios-sdk-widgets/docs/Customization/AlertConfiguration.md

 [order]: # (7)
 # AlertConfiguration

-`alert: AlertConfiguration` is a property of `Theme` that is responsible for specific UI elements of alerts that appear in GliaWidgets, such as media upgrade or screen sharing offer.
-It allows to customize the title, message and button labels (if present) of each specific alert.
+`alert: AlertConfiguration` is a property of `Theme` that is responsible for the content of alerts that appear in GliaWidgets, such as media upgrade, error messages or screen sharing offer.
+It allows to customize the title, icon, message and button labels (if present) of each specific alert.

 `AlertConfiguration` consists of several properties of different types:
 - `ConfirmationAlertConfiguration`: "Leave queue", "End engagement", "End screen share" confirmation alerts.